5 min

 Matt Sherman

 Thanks to specialized apps for deaf people, smartphones have opened up a world of possibilities and accessibility.
 And that's not all.
-Today's technology encourages seamless integration between deaf and hard of hearing communities and the hearing population.
+Today's technology encourages seamless integration between deaf and hard-of-hearing communities and the hearing population.

 A Woman having a video call conversation on her phone.